Learn from the Best

 Alan is an amazing human being, a methodical trailblazer, and peerless leader.
 We are thrilled to have him as a foundation supporter and leadership lecturer/interviewee as part of the Quantum Curriculum.

 Captain Robert “Hoot” Gibson is one of the most accomplished pilots and astronauts of our time.
-A former Navy fighter pilot, test pilot, NASA astronaut, airline captain, and air race champion, he has logged over 14,500 flight hours in more than 160 types of aircraft across a remarkable 55-year career.
+A former Navy fighter pilot, test pilot, NASA astronaut, airline captain, and air race champion, he has logged over 14,500 flight hours in more than 160 aircraft over a 55-year career.

-He began his path with an Associate Degree in Engineering Science from Suffolk County Community College and a Bachelor’s in Aeronautical Engineering from Cal Poly San Luis Obispo.
-In the Navy, he flew F-4 Phantoms and F-14 Tomcats in combat over Southeast Asia, completing more than 300 carrier landings.
-After graduating from TOPGUN and finishing first in his class at the U.S. Naval Test Pilot School, he served as a flight test pilot before being selected by NASA in 1978.
+In the Navy, he flew F-4 Phantoms and F-14 Tomcats in combat over Southeast Asia and completed over 300 carrier landings.
+A TOPGUN graduate and first in his class at the U.S. Naval Test Pilot School, he was selected by NASA in 1978.

-Captain Gibson flew five Space Shuttle missions—four as Commander—aboard Challenger, Columbia, Atlantis, and Endeavour, including the first docking with the Russian space station Mir.
-He later served as NASA’s Chief Astronaut, helping lead the agency during a critical era of space exploration.
+Captain Gibson flew five Space Shuttle missions—four as Commander—aboard Challenger, Columbia, Atlantis, and Endeavour, including the first docking with Russia’s Mir space station.
+He later served as NASA’s Chief Astronaut during a pivotal era of space exploration.

-Following his NASA career, he flew as a commercial airline captain and later won the Unlimited Gold Championship at the Reno Air Races in 2015.
-His many honors include the Distinguished Flying Cross, the Yuri Gagarin Gold Medal, and enshrinement in both the Astronaut Hall of Fame and National Aviation Hall of Fame.
+After NASA, he flew as a commercial airline captain and won the Unlimited Gold at the 2015 Reno Air Races.
+His many honors include the Distinguished Flying Cross, the Yuri Gagarin Gold Medal, and induction into both the Astronaut and National Aviation Halls of Fame.

 Stuart Harris